FredericGariepy/LighthouseLabs/PKM/W4/D4/Presentation.md

 and __Assuming that the categorization step is completed__ (ie. accounting for assets, getting an up-to-date inventory) .

+> [!NOTE]
+> Although here are listed the "top five" catergories, all 14 families of security requirements are needed.

 1. Risk Assessment (also called Risk Analysis)
 A risk assessment is a key to the development and implementation of effective information security programs.
 Assess the risks to your operations, including mission, functions, image, and reputation.